Balaa: Plot

 Now, Nigar heads for heartbroken Taimoor.
 She gradually lures him out of his sorrow and makes him like her.
 Although Junaid is also badly suffering from the trauma of his wife's death, she doesn't care at all.
 She has her eyes fixed on Taimoor.
 She eventually starts mixing up with Taimoor's family.
 Taimoor's mother, Shama (Samina Peerzada) is a very gentle and caring woman who easily agrees to accept Nigar, although Nigar has been rude to her in the past.
 Taimoor's younger sister, Batool (Mehar Bano) resists Nigar's presence but her mother won't consider her objection as she wants her son's prosperity back.
 Saleha (Mehwish Qureshi), Taimoor's older sister, is also an unadorned lady just like her mother but her simplicity is way too elaborated that she can't differentiate what's bad and good.
 In simple words, she is a type of immature.
 On the other hand, Batool is a clever, liberal, and sensible girl who easily indicates Nigar's intentions.

 Somehow, Taimoor gets affectionate towards Nigar.
 Zafar conditions the marriage to be a watta satta.
-Batool doesn't want to marry a heartbroken Junaid who has also become bad-tempered and got in drinking.
-So, Nigar assures her father that she will marry Batool with Junaid after she marries Taimoor.
+Batool doesn't want to marry a heartbroken Junaid who has also become bad-tempered and has taken up drinking.
+So, Nigar assures her father that she will marry Batool to Junaid after she marries Taimoor.
 So, Zafar agrees.

 On the wedding night, Taimoor describes his family's importance to her and she should also give them a priority.
 As it was against Nigar's aptitude, she is overwhelmed and resists in her own gesticulations.
 Now, Nigar's pivot motive was to get rid of the whole of Taimoor's family.
 She uses Shama's submissive attitude as her base.
 Nigar emotionally forces Shama to be a bit distant from Taimoor so he could spend more time with her.
 Shama foresees heartbroken Taimoor's prosperity in this so she starts being distant from Taimoor.
 At first, Taimoor objects the weird attitude of his mother but later, he accepts that as a regular fact.
 And now Shama is not in her way.
 Now Nigar's next target is Batool.